 Airfares, accommodations, car rental, gas, and food are usually the costliest parts of a road trip.
 If you spend less money on those sectors, you could potentially stretch your budget further.
 It would in turn allow you to stay in Iceland longer to see more of this amazing country.
 Trust me, you want to stay longer.
 We spent two weeks on our first road trip around Iceland and we still wished we could’ve stayed longer!

 Time of Visit

 Airfares, car rentals, and accommodations tend to cost less in the off-season, anywhere in the world.
 Iceland is no exception.
 Off-season in Iceland is typically from October to April (basically winter).
 For the longest daylight hours in winter and a chance to see the Northern Lights (if you’re lucky), I would suggest you go in October or April.
-Longer daylight hours allows you to spend more time driving and sightseeing on your road trip so you’ll be able to drive farther and/or see more attractions.
+Longer daylight hours allows you to spend more time driving and sightseeing on your road trip.
 And who doesn’t want to see the Northern Lights?
 On the downside, some attractions and roads will be closed for the season, but fear not, most attractions are open all year!

 We went in May because in 2013, the month of May was still considered an off-season month.
 Unfortunately, as Iceland became a more popular tourist destination, it’s now considered as part of the high-season by the Icelandic tourism industry.
 We do feel very lucky to have had the chance to visit Iceland before the big tourism boom.